Sleep and Brain Health: How Quality Sleep Enhances Cognitive Function

 We can significantly enhance cognitive function and emotional stability by prioritising good sleep habits and understanding our circadian rhythms.

-Adopting proper sleep hygiene practices is essential for maintaining optimal mental health.
+Adopting proper practices is essential for maintaining optimal mental health.

 Sleep hygiene refers to a set of behaviours that promote restful, rejuvenating slumber.